shiweing/pokemon-rest-app/README.md

 ![Image of DELETE request](images/delete-request.png)
 1. Run the GET request to see the contact has been deleted

+> :warning: Replace `http://localhost:8080` with `https://pokemon-rest-app.herokuapp.com/` to test the deployed endpoint

 ## Testing (B2)
 - Test cases are written with mocha and chai-http.